pantheon-systems/documentation/source/_docs/mu-plugin.md

 ---
-title: Create a WordPress MU Plugin for Filters
+title: Create a WordPress MU Plugin for Actions and Filters
 description: Learn to make a boilerplate MU Plugin for actions and filters.
 contributors:
  - alexfornuto